Skip to content

 Requirement text

 Inputs relating to product requirements shall be determined and records maintained.
-These inputs shall include functional, performance, usability and safety requirements.
+These inputs shall include functional, performance, usability and safety requirements, according to the intended use.

 What changed